The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Results and Discussion

 \subsection{Parameter Dependence}

-We want to investigate how $M_{\Delta T}$ vary as $R_{\rm Low}$ for suites of Sgr~A* models.
-We extract the values of $M_{\Delta T}$ and $R_{\rm Low}$ along the black-dotted lines in Figure~\ref{fig:m3contour} and present them in Figure~\ref{fig:minm3}.
+\textbf{How would $M_{\Delta T}$ vary as $R_{\rm Low}$ for suites of Sgr~A* models?} We extract the values of $M_{\Delta T}$ and $R_{\rm Low}$ along the black-dotted lines in Figure~\ref{fig:m3contour} and present them in Figure~\ref{fig:minm3}.
 To extract the values of $M_{\Delta T}$, we perform Bivariate spline approximations with default parameters provided by the package \texttt{Scipy}, and we did it for all the spins we considered.
-In sum, we find three different patterns for the $M_{\Delta T}$ versus $R_{\rm Low}$ curves: \emph{i}) $M_{\Delta T}$ increases as $R_{\rm Low}$, \emph{ii}) $M_{\Delta T}$ decreases as $R_{\rm Low}$, and \emph{iii}) $M_{\Delta T}$ first decrease to a local minimum and then increase.
+In sum, we find three different patterns for the $M_{\Delta T}$ versus $R_{\rm Low}$ curves: \emph{i}) $M_{\Delta T}$ increases as $R_{\rm Low}$, \emph{ii}) $M_{\Delta T}$ decreases as $R_{\rm Low}$, and \emph{iii}) $M_{\Delta T}$ first decreases to a local minimum and then increases.
 We observe that except for the case of $R_{\rm Low} = 10$, the shape of the $M_{\Delta T}$ versus $R_{\rm Low}$ curves is less sensitive to the variations of $R_{\rm Low}$, but is more sensitive to the changes in $\theta$.